Polymer Comply Europe

 My company handles less than 1,500 t/yr.
 Do I still need to comply?

 Yes.
 The scope threshold under EU 2025/2365 is just 5 t/yr.
-Operators below 1,500 t/yr are exempt from third-party certification but must still implement Annex I measures, establish a Risk Management Plan, and provide a self-declaration to competent authorities every 5 years.
+Below 1,500 t/yr you are exempt from third-party certification, but you still need a Risk Management Plan and a self-declaration to competent authorities — both covered in Module 2.

 What is the difference between EU 2023/2055 and EU 2025/2365?

-EU 2023/2055 is a REACH restriction driving labelling and ECHA reporting obligations.
-EU 2025/2365 is a standalone pellet loss regulation covering operational prevention, Risk Management Plans, certification, and transport requirements.
-Most companies in the plastics value chain are subject to both, and this course covers them together.
+EU 2023/2055 drives labelling and ECHA reporting obligations.
+EU 2025/2365 covers operational prevention, Risk Management Plans, certification, and transport.
+Most plastics companies are subject to both — Modules 1 and 2 cover each regulation in full.

 I haven't measured my losses yet.
 Can I still report by May 2026?